-In accordance with SNHD and CDC guidelines, individuals must quarantine for 10 days after exposure to an infected person.
+In accordance with SNHD and CDC guidelines, individuals must guarantine if there is an exposure to an infected person, as below.

 - Non-Testing Option: Quarantine is limited to 10 days from the date of most recent exposure if an employee remains asymptomatic during the quarantine.
 May return to work on day 11. - Testing Option: Quarantine is limited to a minimum of 7 days from the date of most recent exposure if tested negative on or after the 5th day of quarantine and remains asymptomatic.
 May return to work on day 8.